Click Here for Bosal Pricing

 attention not only to detail, but the comfort of the horse.

 Two-Tone and Color

 The contrasting two-tone leather on rawhide bodies was made popular on the Central Coast by Ernie Morris’ family, Chuck Irwin, Wes Wimmer, Frank Mayfield and others.
 This look has spread.
 It is often imitated, but not replicated.
 Our hats are off to these families for their encouragement and trust in passing down vaquero secrets to us.

 Traditionally these braiders used a CA tanned latigo for contrasting buttons.
 The historic tannery recently closed.
 We have found roo to be a wonderful alternative while retaining the classy and classic look.
 The tensile strength of roo allows it to be cut thin providing an attractive finish.

 (See mini article on Leather vs Rawhide)

-Our rawhide hackamores, bosals, romal reins, etc. can be ordered with natural light or dark hide skins.
+Our rawhide hackamores, bosals, romal reins, etc. feature naturally light or dark hide skins.
 We won't bleach hides, as it weakens the rawhide and impacts the feel and longevity of the gear.
-You may elect to order naturally colored cowhide bosals or interweaves for nose buttons.
 For example, the black color is cut from a black hide.
 The UV reaction should be minimal with no drying of the rawhide occurring (unlike natural or commercial dyes that often dry and fade).
 Colored roo leather can be used for color.